top of page

 Wyatt’s PhD research centers on the politics of complexion and the survival of colorism among Black Britons across the twentieth century.
 Wyatt has expanded the scope of their previous research in Leeds and is conducting oral history interviews in Britain’s neglected second cities—Birmingham, Newcastle, Glasgow, Cardiff—for the project.
 With the support of the NACBS DI Fellowship, Wyatt will complete these interviews and will spend part of 2025 as a fellow of the St Augustine Department of History at the University of the West Indies in order to conduct research and share their work with local scholars and community members.
 Wyatt is producing scholarship that deepens and nuances our understanding the history of Black Britain and its diasporic connections, and exemplifies what it means to be a community-engaged historian in their research practice and dissemination of their research.

-Judith R. Walkoowitz Prize
+Judith R. Walkowitz Prize

 Lynneth Miller Renberg (Anderson University)